Association for University

 • Michael Hicks – AUBER Secretary-Treasurer (Ball State University)

-• Brian Lewandowski – AUBER Past President (University of Colorado Boulder)
+• Brian Lewandowski – AUBER Past President (Univ. of Colorado Boulder)

 • Victoria Meldrum – AUBER Business Team (Ball State University)

-• Jeff Michael – Conference Host Team (University of Montana)
+• Jeff Michael – Conference Host Team (Univ. of Montana)

-• Rod Motamedi – Conference Host 2026 (University of Massachusetts Amherst)
+• Rod Motamedi – Conference Host 2026 (Univ. of Massachusetts Amherst)

-• Marc Schaffer – AUBER Vice President (St. Norbert College)
+• Marc Schaffer – AUBER Vice President (Breakthrough)

 IMPORTANT DATES

 Sept.
-1 – Deadline for hotel room rate and conference final registration
+3 • FINAL deadline for hotel room block, rate & conference registration

 Conference Host